You just remembered it’s Valentine’s Day tomorrow and your favorite restaurant is all booked. Fear not — here’s six last minute Valentine’s Day ideas.

 3) Think “outside” the box

-With temperatures expected to be close to 50 degrees, holding hands and walking a local hiking trail could be very romantic.
+With temperatures expected to be close to 50 degrees, holding hands and walking a local trail could be very romantic.

 4) Get a gift for later